awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

   ```

   For more information, see [Creating Mount Targets](accessing-fs.md)\.
 First, you need to install the NFS client on your EC2 instance\.
 The [Getting Started](getting-started.md) exercise provides step\-by\-step instructions\.
-+ **Tags** – To help organize your file systems, you can assign your own metadata to each of the file systems you create\.
++ **Tags** – To help organize and manage your file systems, you can assign your own metadata to each of the file systems you create\.
 Each tag is a key\-value pair\.
+You can assign tags when you create a file system, and anytime after you've created the file system\.
+See [Step 2: Create Your Amazon EFS File System](gs-step-two-create-efs-resources.md), [Step 2\.1: Create Amazon EFS File System](wt1-create-efs-resources.md#wt1-create-file-system) and [Managing File System Tags](manage-fs-tags.md) to learn more\.

 You can think of mount targets and tags as *subresources* that don't exist without being associated with a file system\.